stevehenty/productboard-portal/README.md

 Add a constant to wp-config.php with the secret key.
 The default constant name is `PRODUCTBOARD_KEY`.

+Run `composer-install`, activate the plugin and add the shortcode to a page.

 Example:

 [productboard url="your embed URL"]